 In Global Classmates, students from both countries are in the same position of learning a foreign language.
 Students feel encouraged to post comments and/or send video messages by seeing their partner classmates actively post comments in Japanese/ English without fearing mistakes.
 They then receive an exciting response from their partner classmate, making them realize that they are capable of communicating their ideas.
 As this continues, they are able to express themselves with less hesitation.
 Comments are written in English and Japanese, which allows the students to see how native speakers express themselves, and slowly, the students’ own expressions in a foreign language become more polished.

-As a matter of fact, 88% of the students responded that they learned how to better apply rules of grammar and vocabulary in a conversation, and 75% of the students felt more confident in communicating in Japanese/English.
+As a matter of fact, 92% of the students responded that they learned how to better apply rules of grammar and vocabulary in a conversation, and 78% of the students felt more confident in communicating in Japanese/English.

-In addition, 90% of the students felt that participating in the program increased their desire to continue studying Japanese/English.
+In addition, 93% of the students felt that participating in the program increased their desire to continue studying Japanese/English.
 Through their desire to learn more about their partner classmates and have them learn more about themselves, the language that used to be just part of a required subject becomes a communication tool that they want to learn.

 Students Fostered International Friendships and Developed a Global Mind Set

 At the beginning of the program, there is a considerable number of students who only have a stereotypical image of their partner county that is portrayed in the media.
 However, throughout the exchange, they see that their partner classmates have a wide variety of personalities and beliefs, while also observing that despite their differences in nationalities, they share many similarities and interests unique to their generation.